-Introducing the MQTT Security Fundamentals
+HiveMQ - MQTT Security Fundamentals

 Why is security essential for the Internet of Things?

-Security Challenges in IoT
+Security challenges in IoT

-Approach to security in MQTT
+Approaches to security in MQTT

 Scope of the series

 That gives you a brief overview of what we plan to cover in the next 10 weeks.
 Our goal is to discuss all the pillars and best practices of security in MQTT.
 Although there isn’t enough time to cover each aspect of security in equal detail, we focus on the most commonly used solutions and show practical examples.
 We also explore the issue of potential attacks on an MQTT solution (and how to prevent attacks from the beginning) and cover how to adapt available security mechanisms to constrained devices.
 MQTT provides a lot of options to make it completely secure.
 It’s important to find the solution that satisfies the security requirements of your specific use case.

 We hope this post motivates you to follow our MQTT Security Fundamentals series.
 If you would like us to notify you as soon as we publish the next post, subscribe to our newsletter or RSS feed.
 If you think we missed some important topics, please tell us.
 We are always open to questions and suggestions.